 STL Partners estimates global 5G traffic will overtake 3G/4G as soon as 2025, making sustainability an urgent priority for operators.
 In fact, 40% of enterprises surveyed for the report indicated energy efficiency should be the first or second priority for telecom operators when deploying 5G networks.

 The report, Why Energy Management Is Critical To 5G Success, uses research including a survey of 500 enterprises globally to outline the challenges telcos face as they wrestle with the increased energy use and costs associated with 5G.
-The paper identifies several best practices aimed at mitigating those increases and costs, organized across five categories:
+The paper identifies several best practices aimed at mitigating those increases and costs, organised across five categories:

 - Network technology: Deploying hardware and software designed and operated for efficiency

 - Facilities infrastructure: Including new edge data centers to support cloud native IT

 - Infrastructure management: Deploying the appropriate hardware and software to measure, monitor, manage, improve and automate the network